CS790-Team4/RoadAware/README.md

+# README done by - Deepthi Gorantla
+**TSR_GUI.py:**
+This file contains the GUI for RoadAware application
+# At start Front end has been developed using Tkinter libraries in python but later on I have choosen Kivy over Tkinter as it contains the features to develop GUI for mobile applications. - Deepthi Gorantla
+# Developed Graphical User Interface using Kivy -  Deepthi Gorantla
+# Performed Unit testing for the developed User Interface and then handover my part to the another team members for the review and further system level testing. - Deepthi Gorantla

+**TRS.py:** - Pre-processing the data and compiling - Deepthi Gorantla

 # RoadAware Application

-**TSR_GUI.py:** # Done by Deepthi Gorantla
-This file contains the GUI for RoadAware application
-# At start Front end has been developed using Tkinter libraries in python but later on I have choosen Kivy over Tkinter as it contains the features to develop GUI for mobile applications. - Deepthi
-# Developed Graphical User Interface using Kivy -  Deepthi
-# Performed Unit testing for the developed User Interface and then handover my part to the another team members for the review and further system level testing. - Deepthi

 **KAGGLE-DATASET:**
 This repository consists of dataset downloaded from Kaggle.
 Due to its large size, only a small portion of the training dataset has been uploaded.
 Link to the Kaggle dataset: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign